antfu/talks/2025-10-09/src/slides.md

 </div>

 <!--
-The original idea of DevTools Kit was discountiuned due to various reasons, mainly because we are not sure how much people would adopt to it.
+The original idea of DevTools Kit was discontinued due to various reasons, mainly because we are not sure how much people would adopt to it.

 But this time is different, since we are building the DevTools for Vite, it means that when it's ready, all the frameworks built on top of Vite would naturally benefit form without friction.

-[click] So we are bringing the vision of DevTools kit to Vite DevTools, instead of asking DevTools aurthor to migrate to a common pattern, now they will just be building plugins for Vite.
+[click] So we are bringing the vision of DevTools kit to Vite DevTools, instead of asking DevTools authors to migrate to a common pattern, now they will just be building plugins for Vite.
 -->

 ---